 Anyone can flip furniture if you have the appropriate tools to get the job done.
-There are only a few that you will need to start your first flip!
-Hopefully you have read my “Where to Find Furniture to Flip on a Budget” blog post (click here) and now you’re ready to get started.
+In flipping furniture, there are 10 items I can’t live without.
+Hopefully, you have read my “Where to Find Furniture to Flip on a Budget” blog post (click here) and now you’re ready to get started.
 Here is a list of the basics you will need to flip that first piece.
 (This post contains affiliate links for your convenience).

-1. A Good Sander – Any used piece will require some type of sanding.
+1. A Good Sander – One of the most important of the 10 items when flipping furniture is a good sander.
+Any used piece will require some type of sanding.
 I use the DeWalt Orbital Sander (here).
 It fits nicely in my hand, with very little vibration.
-It runs smoothly, but still has the power to get the job done.
+It runs smoothly but still has the power to get the job done.
 You can also sand in any direction.
 The dust bag collects dust, therefore very little mess.
 I do recommend sanding outside and wear a mask.
 I just moved the piece outside, right on the edge of the garage and thought it would be okay.
 Nope!
 Dust covered everything, and I mean everything!
 So be sure that you are outside away from anywhere you do not want dust to accumulate.

 2. Sandpaper – I use Gator sandpaper (here).
 My stash normally consists of 60, 80, 120 and 220 grit.
 I have tried other sandpapers, and they just do not hold up to the quality of Gator.
 Other’s rip and tear, but Gator holds its own.